 Whilst in jail, Huseynov was denied temporary, compassionate release to visit his terminally-ill mother; she died in August 2018.

 On 27 December 2018, IRFS reported that Huseynov had been charged with assaulting a prison employee: if convicted, he faced a further seven years in jail.
 Huseynov denied the charge and began a hunger strike in protest.
 Other political prisoners soon joined him in an act of solidarity.
 Huseynov's hunger strike drew national and international attention: there were huge street demonstrations in Azerbaijan calling for his release (and for the release of all political prisoners); there were also protests from IFEX members and European institutions.
 On 22 January 2019, Azerbaijan dropped the assault charge against Huseynov.

-Human rights organisations, including IFEX and many of its members, continue to campaign for Huseynov's immediate release and for his conviction to be quashed.
+Human rights organisations, including IFEX and many of its members, continued to campaign for Huseynov's release and for his conviction to be quashed.